 This chicken curry with coconut milk is a pleasantly spicy dish that takes minutes to make!
 Serve it with some naan or basmati rice for filling and delicious dinner.

 - It uses a homemade curry powder.
 Using the perfect blend of spices is key to the best curry!

 - Ready in 10 minutes.
 Unlike other curry recipes, this one doesn’t require hours upon hours of simmering…and it tastes just as good!

 - Low carb and healthy.
 Per serving, there are just 3 grams of net carbs and uses just healthy and wholesome ingredients.

 What I love about this dish is that you can customize it to your preferred spice levels.
 Curries have a stigma to be overly spicy, but this is far from the truth.
-It hits the taste buds perfectly with the right amount of spice.
+Just like in a chicken vindaloo or tikka masala, It hits the taste buds perfectly with the right amount of spice.